Please upload all relevant files for quick & complete assistance.

 So, let's get you acquainted further on how you can employ these techniques to improve your essay writing by elaborating on these 14 types of figures of speech.

-This figure of speech is the most frequently used of all the literary devices in the English language, and it is often confused with the metaphors.
+This figure of speech is the most frequently used of all the literary devices in the English language, and it is often confused with metaphors.
 A simile is applied in order to present a comparison of one object with another using the words ‘as’ and ‘like’ or even ‘appears’ and ‘seems'.
 Now, the objects in comparison may not be of a similar nature, but they are compared to make a point about each other.

 Examples:

-In this instance, the first portion where the son is being compared with a typhoon is a simile, while the rest of the sentence elucidates on why such a comparison is made.
+In this instance, the first portion where the son is being compared with a typhoon is a simile, while the rest of the sentence elucidates why such a comparison is made.
 Here are some similar instances,

-As stated before, a Metaphor often resembles the Simile, but its application is somewhat different, considering it adopts two different elements for comparison and then attempts to connect these elements through a factor that makes them alike.
+As stated before, a Metaphor often resembles a Simile, but its application is somewhat different, considering it adopts two different elements for comparison and then attempts to connect these elements through a factor that makes them alike.
 The metaphor doesn't require the words ‘like’ and ‘as’ to be used in the sentences.
 It doesn’t really consist of a lot of words or phrases, yet compels the readers to grasp the similarities.
 There are some categories of metaphors including mixed metaphors and dead metaphors.

 Example: